Walking Trails and Hiking Trails in Fairlie

 A short distance from Fairlie as the crow flies, Pioneer Park is a conservation area with some beautiful natural New Zealand forest.
 There are two walks here.
 The Homebush Track (30-minute loop) starts at the campground and crosses a stream to a ridge with some impressive stands of kahikatea (white pine) and totara trees.
 The White Pine Track (2-hour loop) is a bit more like hiking, taking you through regenerating forest and pine forest with some stream crossings.
 This walk is also a popular walk to do from Geraldine.
 Check out more activities there in our 10 Things to Do in Geraldine.

-Location: Gudex Road, 21km drive east of Fairlie
+Location: Gudex Road, 21km (13 miles) drive east of Fairlie